-Once you choose the method you want your players to level up through, your players will be able to collect the variable that the method requires. the variables could be the amount spent, points, number of completed orders, number of referral, or score.
+Once you choose the method you want your players to level up through, your players will be able to collect the method's variable.
+The variables could be the amount spent, points, number of completed orders, number of referrals, or score.

-If points is not set as the method of leveling up, you can still use for different roles.
+If points are not set as the method of leveling up, you can still use them for different roles.

 Points are configured in a way so that they have a monetary value.
-Through Point Configuration on your dashboard, you can configure the value and expiry dates for points.
+You can configure the value and expiry dates for points through Point Configuration on your dashboard.
 This way, players can redeem points with discounts or free items.

-You can also activate the cashback program that allows players to exchange the points value in a form of balance.
+You can also activate the cashback program that allows players to exchange the points' value in the form of balance.

-Players can gain points on every purchase as well as when they perform other actions, based on your configurations.
+Players can gain points on every purchase and perform other actions based on your configurations.
 For example, players could be rewarded with points every time they complete a referral challenge, review a product, or put items in the cart.

-Having stated the previous roles of points, points can also be assigned to an extra role which is a leveling up method.
+Having stated the previous roles of points, points can also be assigned to an extra function, a leveling up method.
 You can choose points to be the variable that keeps track of each player's progress and stats.
-The following demonstrates how you can choose a minimum number of points a player has to reach to level up.
+The following demonstrates how you can choose a minimum number of points a player must reach to level up.

-Score is also a leveling up method that works just like points in keeping track of players' actions and rewarding them for every completed achievement.
+Score is also a leveling-up method that works just like points to track players' actions and reward them for every completed achievement.

-Choosing Score as the leveling up method will not completely replace or eliminate points, however, it will only be measuring players' status and progress.
-Points, on the other hand, will keep its main role as a monetary value.
-Players gain points on every purchase as well as when they perform other actions, while score will be an intangible rewards that increases only when players complete certain actions based on your configurations.
+Choosing Score as the leveling up method will not completely replace or eliminate points; however, it will only be measuring players' status and progress.
+On the other hand, Points will keep its primary role as a monetary value.
+Players gain points on every purchase and when they perform other actions.
+At the same time, the score will be intangible rewards that increase only when players complete specific actions based on your configurations.

 Why choose score as a leveling up method when points can do the same job?

-Score on the other hand, could be assigned only as an intangible reward that helps players level up when they complete achievements you have chosen during your configuration.
+On the other hand, score could be assigned only as an intangible reward that helps players level up when they complete the achievements you have chosen during your configuration.

 The following are some cases where you might find score as a helpful tool when it is the leveling up method:

-- Choosing only some actions (elements) that affects players progress
+Choosing only some actions (elements) that affect players progress

-If during your configurations, you included points to become a form of reward when players do any action that benefits your platform, however, you want players to level up by completeling only some of these achievements.
+Suppose through your configurations; you included points to become a form of reward when players do any action that benefits your platform.
+In that case, however, you want players to level up by completing only some of these achievements.

-By choosing score, you will be able to mix between some of the elements that you want to contribute in the progress of each players.
+By choosing score, you will be able to mix between some of the elements that you want to contribute to each player's progress.

-For example, you can choose some challenges, and referrals to be the only two elements that helps a player to level up.
+For example, you can choose some challenges and referrals to be the only two elements that help a player level up.

-As mentioned, points have a monetary value that players can use to exchange it with balance.
-They can also redeem it in the form of discount copouns, free items, free shipping, etc.
+As mentioned, points have a monetary value that players can use to exchange with balance.
+They can also redeem it in the form of discount coupons, free items, free shipping, etc.

-If you want to exclude the levels program from actions that rewards points, an dlet leveling up to be a motivational reward only, you can configure score to increase everytime they do specific actions or complete certain achievements. these achievements may not add up to the points and so do not have monetary reward.
+Suppose you want to exclude the levels program from actions that reward points and let leveling up to be a motivational reward only.
+You can configure the score to increase every time.
+In that case, they do specific actions or complete certain achievements.
+These achievements may not add up to the points and do not have a monetary reward.

-Players will be able to level up when they reach the minimum score the next level requires.
+Players will level up when they reach the minimum score the next level requires.

-It could be difficult to create a balanced levels system depending only on points.
-As mentioned, points is the main variable in the cashback program, this means if the cashback program is active, a player will win points with every purchase they make.
+Creating a balanced levels system could be problematic depending only on points.
+As mentioned, points are the primary variable in the cashback program; if the cashback program is active, a player will win points with every purchase they make.

 It could become difficult to create the perfect equation that balances between rewarding players with every achievement and players' speed in leveling up with points.
-For example, a player who is very active on your social media platform, reviews a lot of products, and refers friends could end up with just as many points as a player that only makes a lot of purchases.
-If this equation does not work for you, adding score could help with this program, you will be able to assign score only to the element that pushes certain actions.
+For example, a very active player on your social media platform reviews many products and refers friends could end up with just as many points as a player who only makes a lot of purchases.
+If this equation does not work for you, adding a score could help with this program, you will be able to assign score only to the element that pushes specific actions.

-To sum up, with score, your active players will be able to level up, and it will help you identify your most loyal and engaged customers by making a mix between all the elements you want to intangibly reward your players for, excluding the monetary aspect that points impose.
+To sum up, with the score, your active players will be able to level up, and it will help you identify your most loyal and engaged customers by making a mix between all the elements you want to intangibly reward your players for excluding the monetary aspect that points impose.

-Points on the other hand can only have a monetary value and can be redeemed by players during purchases.
+On the other hand, points can only have a monetary value and can be redeemed by players during purchases.